btrettel/plint/README.md

 - [lexicographic definitions](#specification-checking)
 - [possible species elections](#restriction-checking)

 By default, plint will emulate a nitpicky examiner.
 When making the default claims warning file (claims.csv), before adding a line related to patent prosecution, I ask whether 1% or more of examiners or judges would reject a claim based on the presence of a particular word or phrase.
-I don't ask whether the rejection would be valid. claims.csv is meant to be conservative in that it will have far more warnings than rejections I would actually make.
+I don't ask whether the rejection would be valid. claims.csv is meant to be conservative in that it will have far more warnings than rejections any examiner or judge would actually make.
 It represents rejections (valid or not) that an applicant possibly faces.
 If this is too nitpicky for your tastes, you're welcome to [filter out warnings you don't want](#filtering-out-warnings), modify the existing warnings file, or make your own warnings file. plint is highly customizable.

-plint is designed to run on the ancient version of Python the USPTO has on their computers, so plint won't use the latest features of Python.
-And the USPTO Python version is limited to the standard library, so NLTK can not be used.

 ## Legal

-Copyright 2022 Ben Trettel. plint is licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html), a copy of which has been provided with the software.
+Copyright 2022-2023 Ben Trettel. plint is licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html), a copy of which has been provided with the software.
+This work comes with no warranty.
+If you want a different license for your use, you're welcome to contact me at <http://trettel.us/contact.html>.

-This work was developed by Ben Trettel in his personal capacity.
-Ben Trettel is a USPTO patent examiner.
-The views expressed are his own and do not necessarily reflect the views or policies of the United States Patent and Trademark Office, the Department of Commerce, or the United States government.

-This work comes with absolutely no warranty.

-## Usage

-First, keep in mind [MPEP 2173.02.II](https://www.uspto.gov/web/offices/pac/mpep/s2173.html#d0e217598):

-> Examiners should note that Office policy is not to employ *per se* rules to make technical rejections.
-Examples of claim language which have been held to be indefinite set forth in [MPEP 2173.05(d)](https://www.uspto.gov/web/offices/pac/mpep/s2173.html#d0e218251) are fact specific and should not be applied as *per se* rules.

-Warnings produced by plint are *possible* rejections or objections.
-Each should be carefully checked as many warnings will not be valid rejections or objections.
-As stated above, by default plint is nitpicky, so likely most of the warnings will not be valid rejections or objections.

-### Windows

-On my USPTO computer (Windows), after adding `C:\Python32` and the folder where plint.py is to my path, I can run the script as follows:

-    python.exe plint.py .\claims.txt

-You can edit your path by using the start search button.
-Search for env and click on "Edit environment variables for your account".
-Separate the different folder paths with a semi-colon.
-[See here](https://answers.microsoft.com/en-us/windows/forum/all/adding-path-variable/97300613-20cb-4d85-8d0e-cc9d3549ba23) for some screenshots of the environmental variables dialog box.

-If you want to run the script directly instead of through Python, you can add ;.PY to the end of the user environmental variable PATHEXT.
-For me, this means that I added PATHEXT in the "Edit environment variables for your account" dialog as follows:

-    .COM;.EXE;.BAT;.CMD;.VBS;.VBE;.JS;.JSE;.WSF;.WSH;.MSC;.CPL;.PY

-Then I can run plint as follows:

-    plint .\claims.txt

-### Linux

-On Linux, the plint script can be run from the directory it is in as follows:

-    ./plint.py claims.txt

-claims.txt is the file you wish to read, which is plain text containing the patent document claims.
-Each claim is numbered with a period after the number, for example: "1."

-Alternatively, you can add the directory plint.py is in to your PATH and then run plint as follows:

-    plint.py claims.txt

 ### How I use plint

-When examining patents, I save the claims to a file named {application number}-claims-YYYY-MM-DD.txt and the specification to {application number}-spec-YYYY-MM-DD.txt, where YYYY-MM-DD is the date of the claim set.
-For example, for application number 16811358, I will save 16811358-claims-2022-09-27.txt and 16811358-spec-2022-09-27.txt.
+As an example, I could save the claims to claims.txt and the specification to spec.txt.
 I will then create a [JSON file](#json-input-file) containing plint's configuration for this application.
-The JSON file in this example is 16811358.json:
+The JSON file in this example is:

     {
-        "claims": "16811358-claims-2022-09-27.txt",
+        "claims": "claims.txt",
         "ant_basis": true,
-        "title": "Gas heater, method for operating the gas heater and a gas boiler", "spec": "16811358-spec-2022-09-27.txt",
+        "title": "Example title",
+        "spec": "spec.txt",
         "uspto": true,
         "endings": true,
         "restriction": true,